onepub-dev/dcli/README.md

   args: ^1.5.2
   path: ^1.6.4
 ```
+Dshell also supports the dependencies_override section if you have any locally developed packages you want to inject.

 If you find a really nice package that you use time and again then its easier to add it to the set of default dependencies than having to add it to every script.